Generic selectors

 Then there are the teeth.
 The genus name literally means “outside teeth,” and you can see why.
 They have small but visible outward-pointing teeth that are specially designed for prying scales off other fish.
 It’s a remarkable adaptation that makes them incredibly effective predators.

 Sexual dimorphism is minimal.
-Females tend to be slightly larger and rounder when full of eggs, but there’s no reliable color difference between males and females.
+Females are slightly larger and rounder when full of eggs, but there’s no reliable color difference between males and females.
 Most aquarists can’t tell them apart, and honestly, it doesn’t matter much unless you’re trying to breed them.

 Average Size & Lifespan

 Bucktooth tetras reach about 2.5 to 3 inches (6 to 7.5 cm) in the aquarium.
 FishBase records the maximum standard length at 7.5 cm.
-Some sources mention they can potentially reach larger sizes, but in practice, most captive specimens top out around 3 inches.
+Some sources mention they will reach larger sizes, but in practice, most captive specimens top out around 3 inches.

-With proper care, you can expect a lifespan of 5 to 8 years.
-Some hobbyists have reported specimens living closer to 10 years, but that’s on the high end.
+With proper care, you can expect a lifespan of 5 to 8 years. in my experience, hobbyists have reported specimens living closer to 10 years, but that’s on the high end.
 Good water quality, a varied diet, and keeping them in a sufficiently large group all contribute to longevity.

 Care Guide